CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

     Properly synchronized under mpi semantics

-When there are potential conflicts from different ranks but the proper synchronization has occured, VerifyIO will also report the application as being properly synchronized.
+When there are potential conflicts from different ranks but the proper synchronization has occurred, VerifyIO will also report the application as being properly synchronized.

 .. code-block:: none